Indigenous Australian art

-Indigenous Australian art includes art made by Aboriginal Australian and Torres Strait Islander peoples, including collaborations with others.
-It includes works in a wide range of media including painting on leaves, bark painting, wood carving, rock carving, watercolour painting, sculpting, ceremonial clothing and sand painting; art by Indigenous Australians that pre-dates European colonisation by thousands of years, up to the present day.
+Indigenous Australian art includes art made by Aboriginal Australians and Torres Strait Islanders, including collaborations with others.
+It includes works in a wide range of media including painting on leaves, bark painting, wood carving, rock carving, watercolour painting, sculpting, ceremonial clothing and sandpainting.
+The traditional visual symbols vary widely among the differing peoples' traditions, despite the common mistaken perception that dot painting is representative of all Aboriginal art.

-Traditional Indigenous art
+Traditional Aboriginal art

-There are several types of and methods used in making Aboriginal art, including rock painting, dot painting, rock engravings, bark painting, carvings, sculptures, weaving and string art.
+There are many types of and methods used in making Aboriginal art, including rock painting, dot painting, rock engravings, bark painting, carvings, sculptures, weaving, and string art.
 Australian Aboriginal art is the oldest unbroken tradition of art in the world.

 Stone art

 Rock art, including painting and engraving or carving (petroglyphs), can be found at sites throughout Australia.
 Examples of rock art have been found that are believed to depict extinct megafauna such as Genyornis and Thylacoleo in the Pleistocene era as well as more recent historical events such as the arrival of European ships.

 The oldest examples of rock art, in Western Australia's Pilbara region and the Olary district of South Australia, are estimated to be up to around 40,000 years old.
 The oldest firmly dated evidence of rock art painting in Australia is a charcoal drawing on a small rock fragment found during the excavation of the Narwala Gabarnmang rock shelter in south-western Arnhem Land in the Northern Territory.
 Dated at 28,000 years, it is one of the oldest known pieces of rock art on Earth with a confirmed date.
 It is thought this decorated fragment may have once formed part of a larger ceiling artwork, however, the shape of the original motif is unknown.
 The oldest reliably dated unambiguous, in-situ rock art motif in Australia is a large painting of a macropod from a rock shelter in Western Australia's Kimberley region, radiometrically dated in a February 2021 study at approximately 17,300 years old.

 Gwion Gwion rock art (the "Bradshaw rock paintings", also referred to as Giro Giro"), initially named after Joseph Bradshaw, who first reported them in 1891, consists of a series of rock paintings on caves in the Kimberley region of Western Australia.
 A 2020 study puts this art at about 12,000 years old.